Go outside and get to know the birds in your neighborhood! Can you find:

 Look for a flash of yellow hopping from branch to branch, as this bird looks for insects.
 (Photo by Bob Walker)

 Some birds live in your neighborhood year-round, and others migrate, or move from place to place with the seasons.
-As the fall season advances, keep looking for these birds.
-Which birds seem to stick around, and which ones do you see less often as the weather gets colder?
-Some of our birds fly south to Mexico or Central America for the winter!
+As the season advances, keep looking for these birds.
+Which birds seem to stick around, and which ones do you see more or less as the seasons change?
+Some of our birds spend their winters in Mexico or Central America and return to breed in summer, some winter here and fly north to breed, and some use our area as a rest stop during the migration season on their way further north or south!

 Tell us what birds you saw in your neighborhood by sending us an email to email@example.com!
 Ready for more?
 Try looking for the 20 most common birds of Los Alamos!
 If you see a bird outside, PEEC’s bird guide can help you identify it.